tbriot/python-api-frameworks-benchmark/README.md

 ### python:3.6-alpine
 OS is Alpine Linux. **Size: 79MB**

-Flask library and dependencies add 10MB to the image size.

 ## Why smaller images are better?
 * faster container startup on ECS Fargate.
 Fargate is a serverless solution.
 Images are not cached on the Docker Host.
 The full image has to be pulled from the Docker repository whenever a task is launched.
 * security consideration: smaller packages = smaller surface of attack.